open-cluster-management-io/community/README.md

 Please read the [MISSION.md](MISSION.md) statement for more information.

-The open-cluster-management architecture uses a hub - agent model.
+The open-cluster-management architecture uses a hub-agent model.
 The hub centralizes control of all the managed clusters.
-An agent, which we call the klusterlet, resides on each managed cluster to manage registration to the hub and run instructions from the hub.
+An agent, called the _klusterlet_, resides on each managed cluster to manage registration to the hub cluster and run instructions from the hub cluster.

 ![image](assets/ocm-arch.png)